bettermarks/gh-find-current-pr/README.md

 Additionnaly, `title` and `body` outputs are available as well to get the respective title and body of the PR.
 If the PR can be resolved, all labels will be present in the output:
-- as `labels` being an array of all label names
 - as `label_<name>` and set to `true`

 ## Usage